browserengineering/book/book/layout.md

 ```

 Make sure this code comes *before* the loop that adds `DrawText`
+objects and *before* the recursion into child layout objects: the
-objects: the background has to be drawn *below* and therefore *before*
+background has to be drawn *below* and therefore *before* any
-the text inside the source block.
+contents.
+This is again a kind of dependency reasoning with tree
+traversals!

 With the display list filled out, we need the `paint` method to run
 each graphics command.
 Let's add an `execute` method for this.
 On